Rajveerdev/python2048/README.md

 # python2048
-The mobile game 2048 made in python with GUI
+## The mobile game 2048 made in python with GUI

+- Worked with Flask.